KiritoNya/mangaworld/README.md

 It implements:

-* Get information of manga and chapters.
+* Getting information of manga and chapters.
-* Get page url of chapters.
+* Getting page url of chapters.
-* Get trending manga and new releases.
+* Getting trending manga and new releases.
-* Search manga by creating queries and querying the site.
+* Searching manga by creating queries and querying the site.
-* Download the chapters.
+* Downloading the chapters.
 ---

 * [Install](#install)